djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 npm list --global
 ```

-Once you have the directory to hand, you need to add an alias to your terminal or command prompt's configuration file.
+Once you have the directory to hand, you need to add an alias to your terminal's configuration file.
 Exactly what this file is depends on your system.
 On MacOS it will be either the `.bashrc` or `.bash_profile` file in your home directory.
 If you are not using MacOS then hopefully you will have enough knowledge of your system to know which file to edit.

-Moving swiftly on, assuming that the fully qualified path of the npm global installation directory is `/usr/local/bin`, add the following line to the requisite terminal or command prompt configuration file:
+Moving swiftly on, assuming that the fully qualified path of the npm global installation directory is `/usr/local/bin`, add the following line to the requisite terminal configuration file:

 ```
 alias open='/usr/local/lib/node_modules/occam-open-cli/open.js'
 ```

 Obviously adjust this to match your own npm global installation directory.
-Save the file and if you open a new terminal or command prompt then the `open` package manager should now be ready to use.
+Save the file and if you open a new terminal then the `open` package manager should now be ready to use.

 With hindsight perhaps `open` was not the best name to choose for Occam's package manager.
-Hopefully the above workaround has not caused too many difficulties.
+Hopefully the above workaround will not caused too many difficulties.